wordtreefoundation/4-gram-study/README.md

 To algorithmically compare the Book of Mormon & other books, we need a text-only version of the Book of Mormon (scanned images of pages, even in PDF format, won't do).
 It's surprisingly difficult to find this data on the larger web, so we've built some data repositories and tools to make it easier.

 #### (Option 1 - Recommended) Download the Book of Mormon from our Books Repository
-*(~2min on a 150Mbit network)*
+*(~1 minute on a 150Mbit network)*

 We have a repository of [pseudo-biblical books](https://github.com/wordtreefoundation/books) (i.e. books that mimic the "Biblical Style" of the King James Version of the bible--if you're interested in this American phenomenon, look up Eran Shalev and [American Zion](https://www.amazon.com/American-Zion-Testament-Political-Revolution/dp/0300205902)).
 This repository includes the Book of Mormon.

 Download the [Book of Mormon - 1830 edition](https://raw.githubusercontent.com/wordtreefoundation/books/master/pseudo_biblical/Book%20of%20Mormon%20-%20Joseph%20Smith%20-%201830.md) from our Books repository

-#### (Option 2) Download our Book of Mormon Database Tool
+#### (Option 2) Download our Book of Mormon Database Tool (BomDB)
 *(~20min on a 150Mbit network)*

 The [bomdb](https://github.com/wordtreefoundation/bomdb) command-line tool (developed by the Wordtree Foundation) has the 1830 original edition, among several other editions.
-It is very flexible, and allows you to do things like only compare ranges of chapters or verses, or choose which edition of the Book of Mormon you'd like to compare.
+It is very flexible, and allows you to do things like only compare ranges of chapters or verses, or choose which edition of the Book of Mormon you'd like to compare, or exclude verses marked as very similar to the Bible.

 Download & install bomdb, then write the entire Book of Mormon, 1830 edition, without verse or chapter numbers to "bom.txt":